 - Dairy-free – This recipe makes a dairy-free and vegan granola as written!

-- Nut Allergy – Omit the nuts and swap the almond butter for sunflower butter, or omit it entirely.
+- Nut Allergy – You can omit the nuts and swap the almond butter for sunflower butter, or omit it entirely.

 Step 1: Combine Dry Ingredients.
-Stir together the oats, pecans, coconut, spices, and a pinch of salt.
+Stir together the oats, pecans, coconut, spices, and a pinch of salt in a large mixing bowl.

 Step 2: Add Wet Ingredients.
 Pour in the olive oil, maple syrup, vanilla, and almond butter.
 Stir until well combined.
 If there are a few clumps, that’s fine – they’ll be extra fun to bite into later!